-When it comes to service-providers, you don't have a physical product to show off.
+When it comes to B2B Consultants, you don't have a physical product to show off.
 Instead, you have to show off your expertise and content is one of the best ways to show it.

 - CoSchedule Headline Analyzer - for coming up with strong headlines to get more clicks.